My Roles

 Business

-The business and culture of cooking at home is increasing due to COVID 19.
+The business and culture of cooking at home is increasing.
 The largest groups to start cooking at home are Millennials and GenZ.
 One of the purposes of this app is to make finding recipes and cooking more inclusive to this demographic.

 It might be innovative to create an easy and fun interface that works on a mobile platform.